o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/intro.md

 ---
-description: ' Use Amazon Lumberyard''s PhysX system to create realistic physical effects such as collision detection and rigid body dynamics simulation. '
+description: ' Use Open 3D Engine''s PhysX system to create realistic physical effects such as collision detection and rigid body dynamics simulation. '
 title: Simulating physics behavior with the PhysX system
 ---